Educational inequality in the United States: Charter schools

 A charter school is an independent learning institution most commonly serving secondary students.
 It receives public funding through a charter granted to a state or local agency.

 Charter schools have been depicted as a controversial solution to alleviate educational inequality in the United States.
 In an effort to combat the impacts of living in a low-income school district, charter schools have emerged as a means of reorganizing funding to better assist low-income students and their communities.
 This method is designed to decrease the negative effects on students' educational quality as a result of living in a low-tax-base community.

 Critics of charter schools argue they de-emphasize the significance of public education and are subject to greedy enterprise exploiting the fundamental right of education for the sole purpose of profiting.
 While charter schools are technically considered "public schools," opponents argue that their operational differences implicitly create differences in quality and type of public education, as standards and operating procedures are individualized based on each school.
-Another criticism of charter schools is the possible negative effects they may have on students who are racial minorities or come from low-income backgrounds.
-Studies have also found charter schools to be much more segregated than their public school counterparts.
+Another criticism of charter schools is the possible negative effects they may have on students who are racial minorities or who come from low-income backgrounds.
+Studies have found charter schools to be much more segregated than their public school counterparts.
 Free-market proponents often support charter schools, arguing they are more effective than typical public schools, specifically in reference to low-income students.
-Other supporters of charter schools argue that they revive participation in public education, expand existing boundaries regarding teaching methods, and encourage a more community-based approach towards education.
+Other charter school supporters argue that these schools revive participation in public education, expand existing boundaries regarding teaching methods, and encourage a more community-based approach towards education.
 However, studies have not found conclusive evidence that charter schools as a whole are more effective than traditional public schools.

 One common model of charter schools is called a "no excuses" school.
 This label has been adopted by many charter schools as a means of indicating their dedication to a rigorous and immersive educational experience.
 While there is no official list of features required to be a "no-excuse" charter, they have many common characteristics.
 Some of these attributes include high behavioral expectations, strict disciplinary codes, college preparatory curriculum, and initiatives to hire and retain quality teachers.